tumagonx/nwjs_docs_old/Shortcut.md

 **Get** or **Set** the `key` of a `Shortcut`.
 It is a string to specify the shortcut key, like "Ctrl+Alt+A".

 Supported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Insert, Delete, Arrow keys (Up, Down, Left, Right) and the Media Keys (MediaNextTrack, MediaPlayPause, MediaPrevTrack, MediaStop).
-Note that `Shortcut.key` can have exactly one keycode.
+Note that `Shortcut.key`  has to have exactly one keycode, multiple aren't supported.

 Modifiers: Ctrl (On Mac OS X, "Ctrl" correspond to the Command keys on the Macintosh keyboard), Alt, Shift.
 Note that `Shortcut.key` takes zero or more modifiers.